pydata/pydata-sphinx-theme/docs/demo/demo.rst

    Equations within a note:
    :math:`G_{\mu\nu} = 8 \pi G (T_{\mu\nu}  + \rho_\Lambda g_{\mu\nu})`.

 ..
+Note:: Lists in admonitions.

+   1. Here's a list item
+   2. And another list item

+   They should be in-line with the text around them!

+..
 Tip:: 15% if the service is good.

     +---------+